AI-Hypercomputer/JetStream/docs/observability-prometheus-metrics-in-jetstream-server.md

 # Observability in JetStream Server

 In JetStream Server, we use [Prometheus](https://prometheus.io/docs/introduction/overview/) to collect key metrics within JetStream orchestrator and engines.
-We implemented a [Prometheus client server](https://prometheus.github.io/client_python/exporting/http/) in JetStream `server_lib.py` and use `MetricsServerConfig` (by passing `prometheus_port` in server entrypoint) to gaurd the metrics observability feature.
+We implemented a [Prometheus client server](https://prometheus.github.io/client_python/exporting/http/) in JetStream `server_lib.py` and use `MetricsServerConfig` (by passing `prometheus_port` in server entrypoint) to guard the metrics observability feature.

 ## Enable Prometheus server to observe Jetstream metrics